blackflash13/test/Readme.md

     : 'http://localhost:3001';
 ```

-## Create .env and fill in the  file
+## Create .env in server dir and fill in the  file

 ```
 HOST=YOUR_SERVER_LOCAL_HOST:YOUR_PORT     #ex. http://localhost:3001